DnFreddie/Notes/docs/docs/Linux/Logging/Loki.md

 date: "2024-07-22T09:10:24+02:00"
 draft: false
 title: Loki
+tags:
+- logging
 ---

 [Project](https://github.com/grafana/loki-fundamentals/tree/what-is-loki)
-- Accepts all formats but requiers u to index a specyfick fileds that u would like to monitor - ![Locky structure](/static/loki_struckter_visual.png)
+- Accepts all formats but requires u to index a specific fields that you would like to monitor - ![Loki structure](/static/loki_struckter_visual.png)

 # Deployment